Come Krampus (Y8+)

-Cause Krampus is coming for Christmas this year!
+‘Cause Krampus is coming for Christmas this year!

 A while back, Jeff (producer, bassist, friend) ordered me to write a holiday song.

 “It’ll get airplay every year,” he said.
 “Money in the bank,” he said.

 “I’ll try,” I said.

 Problem is, all the obvious holiday topics have been done and done.
 Being me, I kicked around some STEM-themed holiday song ideas including:

 -Axial tilt is the reason for the season (too much geophysics)

 -We used to have a white Christmas/Back before climate change (no good rhymes here)

--Santa and his reindeer/Burned up in the atmosphere (song about friction and speed; this one may yet work out)
+-Santa and his reindeer/Burned up in the atmosphere (a festive song about friction and speed; this one may yet work)